PhaserEditor2D/phasereditor2d-scripts-core/README.md

 # Basic Phaser Editor 2D script nodes

-This project contains a couple of Script Nodes for Phaser Editor 2D.
+This project contains the main scripts to use with a Phaser Editor 2D project.

+It includes the basic script nodes and user components, especially, the `ScriptNode` and `UserComponent` classes.

 These script nodes are very basic and may fit on any Phaser Editor 2D project.